-Task 4 (4 points) Create a file analysis.c0 containing a main() function.
+Task 4 (6 points) Create a file analysis.c0 containing a main() function.
 We will compile and run this file as follows:

-% cc0 -w -o analysis lib/\.c0 doslingos.c0 analysis.c0 % ./analysis texts/news\vocab\sorted.txt texts/shakespeare.txt
+''' % cc0 -w -o analysis lib/.c0 doslingos.c0 analysis.c0 % ./analysis texts/news_vocab_sorted.txt texts/shakespeare.txt '''

-Where the first argument to the function is the filename for the (sorted) dictionary and the second argument is the text corpus.
+Where the first argument if ./analysis is the filename for the (sorted) dictionary and the second argument is the text corpus.
 See echo.c0 for an example of how to handle command-line arguments in C0.
+Note that, to receive credit, your implementation shall work for an arbitrary dictionary and an arbitrary corpus - possibly much larger than the above example - passed as parameters as above.

 Your analysis should use the sorted word list to compute and print out human-readable answers to the following questions:

 - What are the four most common in-dictionary words in the text corpus, and what are their frequencies?
-(Ties, if they occur, can be broken in any way you want.) - What in-dictionary words appear exactly 128 times in the text corpus? - How many in-dictionary words appear exactly once in the text corpus?
-(Don't print them all out, just give the number.) - How many distinct frequencies (zero counts as a frequency) are there for the indictionary words in text corpus?
-(In the example on the top of page 2, the answer would be 5, because 0, 1, 2, 4, and 12 are the distinct frequencies.)
+(Ties, if they occur, can be broken in any way you want.) - What in-dictionary words appear exactly 82 times in the text corpus? - Among the in-dictionary words in the text corpus, what are the two smallest frequencies that do not occur?
+(In the example on the top of page 2, the answer would be 3 and 5.)